OutofAi/OutofFocus/README.md

 </div>

-Out of AI presents a flexible tool to manipulate your images.
+Out of AI presents a flexible tool in Gradio to manipulate your images.
 This is our first version of Image modification tool through prompt manipulation by reconstruction through diffusion inversion process